pedscoffee/PhysicianPromptEngineering/dot-phrase-library.md

         </div>
         <div class="card-body">
           <p><strong>Incorporate your five favorite dot phrases into your LLM editor to further personalize your note automation.</strong></p>
           <p class="text-sm text-secondary">Remember brevity improves quality.
-Don't overbloat your phrases or it will degrade LLM performance.</p>
+Don't over bloat your phrases or it will degrade LLM performance.
+Not using an LLM Editor workflow yet?
+Learn more at <a href="https://physicianpromptengineering.com/best-practices">Best Practices</a> </p>
         </div>
       </div>